Paul Setúbal, Compensation for Excess (long durational performance), 2018

 Paul Setúbal, Zeitgeist, 2015.
 1’43’’ video (video frame).

-Paul Setúbal (Brazil) in his practice explores the body, considering it an important structure for discussions that permeate situations of conflict, either as a way of experiencing and testing its physical limits, or as a way of translating power relations.
+Paul Setúbal (Brazil) explores the body, considering it an important structure for discussions that permeate situations of conflict, either as a way of experiencing and testing its physical limits, or as a way of translating power relations.
 His research is based on different types of media such as sculpture, installation, drawing, painting, video, photography and performance, addressing the problems and symbologies of the body in contemporary society: its use, control, violence, resistance, abuse and power relationships.

 During his residency Paul will focus on the body’s behaviour in society, the city and different mechanisms of control.